 To configure MFA for your account

-- Click the icon in the upper-right corner of the USM Anywhere web UI and select MY SETTINGS.
+- In the upper right corner of the USM Anywhere web UI, click the icon and select Profile.

-Select the Enable Multi-Factor Authentication checkbox and click Save.
+- Select Enable Multi-Factor Authentication and click Save.

 - Click Login.